bergus/F/promise/cancellation.md

 I'm not so sure about the steps 4 and 6 of *cancellation attempts*.
 * Putting step 4 into place ensures that still one of the two handlers is executed, and might allow interesting patterns to deal with cancellations.
-* Putting the condition in step 6 allows for the cancellation error to bubble through the chain (without disturbing side ~~effects~~ handlers, notice that all forks/branches have been ~~cut~~ cancelled so it's a linear chain).
-For discussion, see issue #10.